wahidhaa/weighted_dice_in_R/README.md

    comparison -- it should be shifted noticeably higher than the fair-dice distribution.

-# How to run:
+## How to run:
 1. Install ggplot2 in R or RStudio.

          install.packages("ggplot2")

-2. Clone repository.
-3. Source "weighted_dice_script" in R or RStudio.
+2. Source "weighted_dice_script" in R or RStudio.
-4. Run code and save results.
+3. Run code and save results.